monikayadav141/academic-kickstart/content/project/labor-litigation.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Labor and Litigation: Effect of unions"
-subtitle: "In this project, I look at the rise in wage and hour cases filed by workers -- mostly nonunion in the US under Fair Labor Standards Act (FLSA) and explore the role of labor unions in boosting legal mobilization among workers."
+subtitle: ""
-summary: ""
+summary: "In this project, I look at the rise in wage and hour cases filed by nonunion workers in the US under Fair Labor Standards Act (FLSA) and explore the role of labor unions in boosting this legal mobilization among workers."
 authors: []
 tags: []
 categories: []
-date: 2020-09-20T23:12:56-04:00
+date: 2020-09-20T23:12:15-04:00
 lastmod: 2020-09-20T23:12:56-04:00
 featured: false
 draft: false